SaschaStrand/ClientRepeat/README.md

 1. Use the Reports tab to find a sorted list of clients by average total gratuity as well as the average rate of re-scheduling among all clients and a sorted list of clients by rate of re-scheduling.

+## How to build

+This project can be built in two main steps.

+The first is simply to clone the main branch of the distribution or download the sourcecode of the most recent release.

+The second step is to build a MySQL database based on the schema.txt file and connected to the application in the app.py script under the heading "Configure Database".

+From there, the program runs well locally.
+It is not yet deployed publicly as a web service.

 ## Status

 The front and back-end are complete.
 Under manual testing, the application works well with the exception of the limitations listed below.